List of active and deprecated Ethereum testnets, including Kintsugi.

 In a DAO, where all transactions are recorded on a blockchain, accounting is much more transparent.
 However, there's still a need for DAO tooling to handle crypto payroll, invoicing, and expense recording.

-Bulla Network is a Web3 accounting, invoicing, and payments platform for your DAO.
-To connect Bulla Network to your DAO follow this simple 3-step process.
+Bulla Network is a Web3 accounting, invoicing, and payment platform for DAOs.
+To connect Bulla Network to your DAO, follow this simple 3-step process.

-To get started visit the Bulla Network website, click "Start for free" on the website homepage to begin connecting your wallet.
+To get started, visit the Bulla Network website and click on "Start for free" on the homepage to connect your wallet.

 Bulla Network DAO Accounting Tool - Connect Your Wallet

-Once your wallet is connected, you are directed to your dashboard where you can create invoices, send payments, manage payroll, and track all of your transactions.
+Once your wallet is connected, you will be directed to your dashboard where you can create invoices, send payments, manage payroll, and track all of your transactions.

 Bulla Network DAO Accounting Tool - Your Dashboard

-3. For instance, to create an invoice. clicl "Create an invoice" and you'll be presented with a simple form to fill out, as seen below.
-You'll need to provide the recipient address, the amount, the currency, a description, and a due date.
-Once you're done, hit "Create" and the transaction will be recorded on the blockchain.
+3. For instance, to create an invoice, click on "Create an invoice."
+You will then be presented with a straightforward form to fill out, as shown below.
+You'll be required to provide the recipient's address, the amount, the currency, a description, and a due date.
+Once you have filled in the necessary details, click on "Create," and the transaction will be recorded on the blockchain.

 Bulla Network DAO Accounting Tool - Create Your Invoice